awaisrauf/awais/index.md

 A web-based social experiment to evaluate the meritocracy of people. [[GitHub Repo](https://github.com/seba-1511/meritocracy)]

 ### Generatic Experiment
-Making neural networks and standard machine learning algorithms learn from artificially generated images.
-Images are generated with a genetic algorithm, out of a convolutional neural network. [[GitHub Repo](http://github.com/ZebTech/geneticExperiment)]
+Uses a genetic algorithm to generate images out of a trained convnet.
+Also, try algorithm to learn from the generated images. [[GitHub Repo](http://github.com/ZebTech/geneticExperiment)]

 ### Tea Stock Market
 Predict the fluctuations of Indian Tea Companies' stock market, based on weather data.
 A lot of machine learning, some financial analysis. [[GitHub Repo](https://github.com/seba-1511/stockMarket)]